Ads9115/Mathlib/README.md

 ## 🧠 Goals
 - Build a strong foundation in graphics math
 - Understand the logic behind OpenGL transformations
-- Create a reusable math system for rendering
+- Create a reusable math + shader abstraction layer
 - Prepare groundwork for a future graphics engine

 ---